1 Thessalonians

 Final Exhortations and Benediction (5:12-28)

-Paul closes with a rapid series of instructions about community life — respecting leaders, encouraging the fainthearted, being patient, rejoicing always, praying continually, giving thanks — and concludes with a prayer for their complete sanctification and a benediction of grace.
+Paul closes with a series of instructions about community life: respecting leaders, encouraging the fainthearted, being patient, rejoicing always, praying continually, and giving thanks.
+He concludes with a prayer for their complete sanctification and a benediction of grace.

 Chapter Summaries